 Roast chicken in a slow cooker is not like a roast chicken done in the oven.
 The skin doesn’t get brown and crispy and the chicken pretty much completely falls apart when you try and lift it out.
 But it is oh so moist and tender.
 That and the fact that it is so easy to throw it in the slow cooker and forget about it makes it so worth cooking a chook this way.

 I found that there was a lot of chicken juice in the bottom of the bowl.
 You can elevate your chook by placing it on the vegetables you’re going to serve with the chook or some balls of foil.
 Use the chicken juice to make gravy by pouring some into a saucepan and make your gravy as usual.

-- Rinse the inside of your chook and pat dry.
+- Pat the chicken dry.
 Stuff the cavity with the onion, garlic and lemon.
 Sprinkle the chicken skin with the paprika, salt and pepper.

 - Place the chicken in the slow cooker and cook on high for 3 hours and then on low for five hours or until cooked (the time will depend on the size of your chook, so test it after a few hours by skewering the thickest part of the thigh – the juices should run clear.
 Alternatively, use a meat thermometer).

 - Lift the chicken out carefully (it will probably break up so an egg flip or similar is useful here) and serve.

 - Save the chicken bones, onion and garlic to make stock.

 - Place the bones from your chicken carcass back into your slow cooker along with leftover onion and garlic.